Andy2244/openwrt-extra/README.md

 The package includes experimental support for: **[ad-dc](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller), [winbind](https://wiki.samba.org/index.php/Configuring_Winbindd_on_a_Samba_AD_DC), avahi, quota, acl** *(no cluster, printer,cups/iprint support)*

-The size of the Samba4.ipk and deps are around 5.6 MB, so you need a >8MB NVRAM device to fit the final image or setup a [ext-root](https://lede-project.org/docs/user-guide/extroot_configuration).
+The size of the Samba4.ipk and deps are around 5.6 MB, so you need a >8MB NVRAM device to fit the final image or setup a [ext-root](https://lede-project.org/docs/user-guide/extroot_configuration) also recommend for ad-dc operation.

 ### Usage
 **IMPORTANT: master branch can only be build via latest package/master and manually replaceing krb5/e2fsprogs**